Back to Glossary

 What Does It Mean to File for Bankruptcy?

-Filing for bankruptcy can significantly impact your credit score and financial future.
-Understanding how long it will stay on your credit report will and how that will affect you is important.
-So developing a plan for repairing your credit score afterward is essential.
+Filing for bankruptcy can have a lasting impact on your credit score and financial future.
+Understanding how long it will remain on your credit report and how it may affect your ability to borrow is crucial.
+If bankruptcy is the right choice for you, developing a strategy for rebuilding your credit afterward is essential for long-term financial recovery.

 Bankruptcy legal glossary term